 HOW DOES THIS LEAD TO COLLEGE CREDIT?

 The CLEP exams, administered by the College Board, are accepted for credit by more than 2,900 colleges and universities.
 To launch its pilot program, Modern States is partnering with a select group of high schools and colleges that are making students aware of the opportunity.

 WHAT ELSE DO I NEED TO KNOW?

 Modern States will pay for you to take the CLEP exam.
-Complete all the coursework and then fill out our CLEP Voucher Request Form for a payment voucher.
-There are no prerequisites for the 32 courses that will be offered, and all of them are self-paced.
+After you complete the coursework and practice questions, request a CLEP voucher code from the Modern States website.
+There are no prerequisites for the 32 courses that are available, and all of them are self-paced.
 Some of the courses stem from a partnership between Modern States and edX, the online education platform created by Harvard and MIT.

 HOW CAN I GET INVOLVED?